gontainer/gontainer-helpers/container/README.md

 **Param**

-It refers to a param with the given ID in the container.
+It refers to a param with the given id in the container.

 ```go
 container.NewDependencyParam("db.password")